-Likewise, notice of the aforementioned amendment of the Regulations of the Board of Directors was given to the Spanish National Securities Exchange Commission, and the amendment was registered with the Madrid Commercial Registry on February 7, 2023, registration number 47; it was also made available to the shareholders on the Company's website.
-Such amendment will also be reported at the next General Shareholders' Meeting to be held.
+Likewise, notice of the aforementioned amendment of the Regulations of the Board of Directors was given to the Spanish National Securities Exchange Commission, and the amendment was registered with the Madrid Commercial Registry on May 22, 2023, registration number 48; it was also made available to the shareholders on the Company's website.
+Such amendment also was reported at the General Shareholders' Meeting held on May 11, 2023.